Before a hearing is held

 Directions conference

 A directions conference chaired by a judge is usually arranged after a statement of defence is filed.
-The registrar will inform you and the other party of the date and time of the conference.
+The Registrar will inform you and the other party of the date and time of the conference and will send you a copy of the Directions Conference Guidelines.
+Each part will be asked to file a memorandum outlining the matters likely to be covered at the conference.
+This memorandum should be filed two working days before the conference.

 A conference will usually be by telephone conference call but may sometimes be in person at a courthouse or by video conference.
-At the conference the judge will discuss with you and the other party any outstanding aspects of the case and a date for the hearing may be discussed and may be allocated.
+At the conference the judge will discuss with you and the other party any outstanding matters and a date for the hearing.
+You will not need to discuss the substantive details of your case, the conference is to discuss the logistics of progressing your matter to a hearing and/ or other procedural matters.

-Note: If you are represented by a lawyer or advocate the registrar will call your representative only.
-You may attend together with your representative, providing the registry receives advice to that effect in advance of the conference.
+Note: If you are represented by a lawyer or advocate the Registrar will call your representative only.
+You may attend together with your representative, but they will need to tell the Registrar you are there.

-The judge will issue a minute (a formal note) after the conference with a timetable of what is to happen leading up to the hearing.
-You must comply with all directions issued by a judge (called the timetable directions) to ensure a smooth process is maintained up to the hearing.
+The judge will usually issue a minute (a formal note) after the conference with a timetable of what is to happen next.
+You must comply with all directions issued by a judge (called the timetable directions) to ensure a smooth process up to the hearing.

 Find out more about Directions Conference guidelines.
 [PDF, 128 KB]